gmcmillan100/docs/pygarden.md

     10.0.0.155 - - [06/Sep/2020 06:29:17] "GET /favicon.ico HTTP/1.1" 404 -
     ```

-# SQLlite database
+# SQLite database

-The API serves data that is stored in a SQLite database (`pygarden.db`).
+The API serves data that is stored in a [SQLite database](/docs/sqlite/) (`pygarden.db`).
 When the client requests an entry or set of entries, the API pulls that information from the database by building and executing an SQL query.

 Relational databases allow for the storage and retrieval of data, which is stored in tables.
 Tables are similar to spread sheets in that they have columns and rows—columns indicate what the data representes, such as “title” or “date.”
 Rows represent individual entries, which could be books, users, transactions, or any other kind of entity.